A weekend in Görlitz, Germany: A Slow Travel Guide to Saxony’s Prettiest Town

 Hotel Schwibbogen

 Tucked just steps from the city center, Hotel Schwibbogen is a cozy favorite among solo travelers and couples who prefer quiet mornings and a personal touch.
 The vaulted cellar-style breakfast room feels like stepping into another century, especially when sunlight filters through the old windows.
-Some rooms include small reading nooks or antique writing desks—perfect if you're bringing your journal or laptop.
+Some rooms include small reading nooks or antique writing desks (perfect if you're bringing your journal or laptop!)
 It's a great base if you want to balance sightseeing with slow indoor moments.

 If you're staying more than two nights, choose a place with a kitchenette or fridge.
 Görlitz has excellent local bakeries and weekend markets—perfect for slow breakfasts in bed or sunset cheese-and-wine moments without needing to dine out every night.

-Top 5 things to to in Görlitz
+Things to Do in Görlitz

 Old town Görlitz